sarmadiali98/ReLico/verifier-benchmarks/README.md

 * the time needed for verification,
 * and the practical resource burden of the verification process.

+## Property coverage and comparison scope

+This comparison is restricted to the subset of verification tasks that could be executed in both toolchains under the configuration used in this repository.

+In particular, **LTL-property comparisons are not included**.
+While LTL verification was available in the LF-side workflow, we were not able to evaluate corresponding LTL properties on the RMC-based TR-side workflow used here.
+Therefore, the comparison reported in this benchmark suite should not be interpreted as covering LTL verification capabilities across the two frameworks.

 ## Benchmark set

 The included benchmark set covers a mix of small and medium-sized examples with different verification characteristics.